 Curriculum for the Middle School with Field Experience explores current resources, relevant guidelines, and best practices for the curriculum for the middle grades.
 Topics include the middle-school curriculum, challenges of teaching adolescents, professional responsibilities, skills for a meaningful curriculum, preparing an Instructional Unit, assessing students in the middle grades, and best practices and strategies.
+Included in this course will be 36 hours of field-placement experience.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.